atiratree/kubeha/Readme.md

 # kubeha

-Simple opinionated high availability kubernetes cluster deployed in libvirt
+Simple opinionated high availability kubernetes cluster deployed in libvirt.

+APIServer connections can be  made highly available for kube-controller-manager and scheduler as well and can be toggled with `kcm_scheduler_with_ha_apiserver_connection` variable in `vars.yaml` (WARNING: setting to true can cause problems with upgrades).

 # Creating the cluster